East Coast College Tour

 2013 East Coast College Tour Staff Members Include:

-Join us for either our 5 or 6 night East Coast College Tour, which visits the top schools in the North East!
-Students arrive in Boston by Saturday evening, and make their way from Boston south to Philadelphia (5 night tour) or Washington DC (6 night tour).
+Join us for our East Coast College Tour, which visits the top schools throughout the North East!
+Students arrive in Boston by Saturday evening, and make their way from Boston south to Washington DC visiting top universities and sampling the local culture along the way!